Santiago220991/France-Ligue-1-Stats/README.md

 > **This is a Single Page Application that shows the list of teams that belong to the France League 1 2021-2022.
 This project uses an API to get the data to show, it has the next features:**

-- Show the list of teams that contest on the France League 1.
+- Show the list of teams that contest in the France League 1 season 2021-2022.
-- Show the stats of each team during the constest.
+- Show the stats of each team during the contest.

 ## Built With